 Associate Dean, Faculty

 Gerald Audette is a full professor in the Department of Chemistry.
 His research interests, funded by NSERC and CFI, focus on protein crystallography, bionanotechnology, and structural biochemistry.
 In particular, his research explores the correlation between protein structure and biological activity of proteins involved in lateral DNA transfer and bacterial evolution.
-He is currently the Canadian Representative on Council for the American Crystallographic Association and is a member of the Canadian National Committee for Crystallography.
+He is currently the Vice-Chair of the Canadian National Committee for Crystallography.
 Within the Department of Chemistry, he has served as both undergraduate and graduate program director, as well as acting director of the Centre for Research on Biomolecular Interactions.
 He is also a member of the University Tribunal.
 Professor Audette is the co-editor of multiple books, including volumes 1–4 of the Jenny Stanford Series on Nanomedicine, and is a subject editor of structural chemistry and crystallography for the journal FACETS.

 As associate dean of faculty, Professor Audette oversees faculty-related matters, including (but not limited to) faculty recruitment and retention, appointments, tenure and promotion, fostering career and professional development of faculty members, and equity, diversity and inclusion (EDI) initiatives.
 His role also supports the recruitment of endowed Chairs, CRCs and IRCs, and coordination of departmental undergraduate and graduate program director and Chair searches.
 In addition, he supports and reviews assignment of duties, sabbaticals, leaves and retirements, collective agreement matters, conflict resolution, and serves on relevant University committees.